daveg7lee/Blog/content/articles/about-auto-gpt/index.md

 > 🚨 If you can't imagine how big 45TB is:
 > If you save a 1-hour movie, you can store about 22,500 movies, and if you save a photo that is about 5~7MB, it is an enormous capacity that can store from 6,428,571 to 9,000,000 photos.

 In the past, many people thought that GPT-3 was not that great when they heard this explanation, but nowadays, Chat GPT proudly shows off its power.
+As such, additional information shall be withheld.

 # Auto-GPT